top of page

 Other Supporting Scriptures

 What other way can we know what is meant by ‘day’ in Genesis chapter one?
 By looking at what the rest of the Bible says about it.
 There are two passages in Exodus that couldn’t be clearer!
+Note that in the case of chapter 20 it begins "And God spoke all these words, saying," proving that it is literally word for word exactly what God said, as mentioned in point 10.

 Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the LORD your God… For in six days the LORD made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the LORD blessed the Sabbath day and hallowed it.